~ Established in 1982 ~

 - 2.5 to 5 year old class

-Preschool enrollment process includes the following items listed below.
-Please submit all forms as soon as possible, no later than May 1st.
+Preschool and Half day Kindergarten enrollment process includes the following items listed below.
+Please submit all forms as soon as possible, before August 1st.
 This helps us better prepare for the following school year.

 - A Non-Refundable Registration Fee and Form.
 There is a $100 per child or $150 per family Non-Refundable Registration Fee that holds the child’s spot in the classroom that is due at the time of registration along with the Registration Form.